Facebook Live streaming of shooting spotlights ethical, legal policies

 Days earlier, there was a double homicide in France in which the killer later took to Facebook Live to encourage more violence in a 12-minute clip.

-(Additional reporting by Amy Tennery, Lawrence Hurley and Yasmeen Abutaleb; Editing by Jonathan Weber and Grant McCool)
+(Additional reporting by Amy Tennery, Lawrence Hurley and Yasmeen Abutaleb; Editing by Grant McCool and Andrew Hay)